recyclarr/recyclarr/README.md

 Features list will continue to grow.
 See the limitations & roadmap section for more details!

+* Sonarr Release Profiles
   * Preferred, Must Not Contain, and Must Contain lists from guides are reflected completely in corresponding fields in release profiles in Sonarr.
   * "Include Preferred when Renaming" is properly checked/unchecked depending on explicit mention of this in the guides.
   * Profiles get created if they do not exist, or updated if they already exist.
 Profiles get a unique name based on the guide and this name is used to find them in subsequent runs.
   * Tags can be added to any updated or created profiles.
+* Sonarr Quality Definitions
+  * Anime and Non-Anime quality definitions are now synced to Sonarr

 ## Requirements